AdobeDocs/experience-manager-65.en/help/forms/using/customize-create-correspondence-ui.md

 To set up a logo image of your choice, do the following:

 1. Create the appropriate [folder structure in CRX](#creatingfolderstructure).
-1. [Upload the new logo file](#uploadlogo) in the folder you have created in CRX.
+1. [Upload the new logo file](#uploadlogo) in the folder that you have created in CRX.

 1. [Set up the CSS](#createcss) on CRX to refer to the new logo.
 1. Clear the browser history and [refresh the Create Correspondence UI](#refreshccrui).

 ## Creating the required folder structure {#creatingfolderstructure}

-Create the folder structure, as explained below, for hosting the custom logo image and the stylesheet.
+Create the folder structure, as explained below, for hosting the custom logo image and the style sheet.
 The new folder structure with the root folder /apps is similar to the /libs folder's structure.

 For any customization, create a parallel folder structure, as explained below, in the /apps branch.

-The /apps branch (folder structure):
+The `/apps` branch (folder structure):

-* Ensures that your files are safe in case of an update to the system.
-In case of upgrade, feature pack, or a hot fix, the /libs branch gets updated and if you host your changes in the /libs branch, they are overwritten.
+* Ensures that your files are safe if there is an update to the system.
+If there is an upgrade, feature pack, or a hot fix, the `/libs` branch gets updated and if you host your changes in the `/libs` branch, they are overwritten.
-* Helps you not to disturb the present system/branch, which you possibly can unsettle by mistake if you use the default locations for storing the custom files.
+* Helps to not disturb the present system/branch, which you can possibly unsettle by mistake if you use the default locations for storing the custom files.
-* Helps your resources get higher priority when AEM searches for resources.
-AEM is configured to search the /apps branch first and then the /libs branch to find a resource.
+* Helps your resources get a higher priority when AEM searches for resources.
+AEM is configured to search the `/apps` branch first and then the `/libs` branch to find a resource.
 This mechanism means that the system uses your overlay (and the customizations defined there).

-Use the following steps to create the required folder structure in the /apps branch:
+Use the following steps to create the required folder structure in the `/apps` branch:

 1. Go to `https://'[server]:[port]'/[ContextPath]/crx/de` and login as Administrator.
-1. In the apps folder, create a folder named `css` with path/structure similar to the css folder (located in ccrui folder).
+1. In the apps folder, create a folder named `css` with path/structure similar to the css folder (in the ccrui folder).

    Steps for creating the css folder: